Latest entertainment news,movie reviews, movie times, celebrity pics & fashion news movie news

 Once cooked, immediately drain loubieh and dunk it in the ice water bath to stop it cooking.
 Once thoroughly cooled, drain and lay on tea towel and blot with the second towel to dry.

 Dump loubieh into a non-reactive bowl, shake up the dressing again, and pour over top.
+Let sit out for at least 10 minutes, tossing occasionally.

 Right before serving, throw in the walnuts and give it a good final toss.